 Sarah Engler, Bartek Pytlas and Kevin Deegan-Krause

-Manuela Caiani is Associate Professor of Political Science at the Faculty of Political and Social Sciences of the Scuola Normale Superiore (SNS) of Florence, Italy.
+Manuela Caiani is Associate Professor of Political Science at the Faculty of Political and Social Sciences at the Scuola Normale Superiore (SNS) of Florence, Italy.
 Her research interests focus on comparative politics, right wing and left wing populism in Europe, social movements, radical right politics and qualitative methods of social research.